 Volunteering in your community can bring many benefits to your life.
-Whether you are looking to make new friends or looking to learn new skills for your resume or you may be interested in adding just one more experience in your life.
+Whether you are looking to make new friends or looking to learn new skills to add to your resume or you may be interested in just one more experience in your life.

 Volunteering can also make you feel happier as it contributes to feelings of peace and reduces stress.
 In fact, volunteering is good for your health.
 No matter what age group you are in, volunteering can bring great benefits to your life.
 So let’s discuss some major benefits of volunteering.

 Do you find it difficult to make new friends?
 Then, volunteering can definitely help you!
-You can connect with new people that may have the same interests as you in your own community.
+Through volunteering, you can connect with new people in your own community that may have the same interests as you.

 By volunteering, you can also grow your current relationships.
 Get a group of friends or coworkers together working on the same task and you’ll find you get to know each other even better.
-Heavenly Hands Hospice can partner with your group to coordinate a volunteer experience that gives attention to support hospice patients in your community.
+Heavenly Hands Hospice can partner with your group to coordinate a volunteer experience to support hospice patients in your community.
 Volunteering is a great way to build lasting connections.
+Visit our Volunteer page to learn more about group volunteering.

 Research shows that people who volunteer live longer and have fewer diseases.
-People who are continuously engaging in community service for years are found healthier both mentally and physically.
-Volunteering helps you do different kinds of physical work.
+People who continuously engage in community service for years are found healthier both mentally and physically.
 Connecting with others also helps reduce mental illness issues.
 So helping others can make you more fit, healthier, and happier.

 These days most of us are doing more sitting than in the past.
-With sitting down jobs and sitting in front of computers for hours, less physical activity is performed in day to day life.
+Sitting down at work and sitting in front of computers for hours leads to less physical activity in day to day life.
 Furthermore, we can easily gain fat, back pain and other diseases because of a less active lifestyle.

-Volunteering helps you to remain physically active.
+Volunteering promotes physical activity.
 Even if it is not a heavy physical task, you are burning calories by walking around or visiting someone or by playing with children.
 This results in becoming more active and burns calories.

 It has been found that volunteering or performing community service help can improve your mental health as well.
 How?
 Volunteers often report feelings of reduced stress, anger and anxiety.
 A study from the National Institute of Health showed that reduced stress, loneliness and depression in volunteers improved their mental and physical health.